Visualizing external trace formats with Perfetto

 - Understanding ATrace (Userspace Annotations - relevant for data in Systrace): ATrace: Android system and app trace events

-Perf textual format (from perf script
+Perf textual format (from perf script)

 Description: The "Perf textual format" typically refers to the

-human-readable textual output generated by the perf script
+human-readable textual output generated by the perf script command on Linux.

-This command processes a perf.data
+This command processes a perf.data file (created by perf record) and prints

 a chronological log of the recorded events.
 The output is highly configurable

-options but commonly includes CPU samples with their call
+via perf script options but commonly includes CPU samples with their call

 stacks, timestamps, process/thread identifiers, CPU number, and event names.